Discovering...

 Inspired by Casablanca (1942) — though the film was shot in Hollywood

 This restaurant recreates the atmosphere of the fictional Rick's Cafe Americain from the 1942 classic.
-Despite the film never being shot in Morocco, this lovingly designed tribute has become Casablanca's most famous tourist attraction.
-Reservations recommended.
+Despite the film never being shot in Morocco, this lovingly designed tribute opened in 2004 and has become Casablanca's most famous tourist attraction.
+Dinner reservations strongly recommended.
+Main courses from 150 MAD.

 Hassan II Mosque

 Africa's largest mosque, sitting dramatically on the Atlantic coastline, appears in numerous documentaries and as an establishing shot for films set in Morocco.
-Guided interior tours are available for non-Muslims.
+The minaret stands 210 meters tall.
+Guided interior tours are available for non-Muslims from 130 MAD.

 Art Deco Quartier Habous